Lead Based Paint

-The debate around lead-based paint has become a very emotive issue.
+The debate around lead based paint has become a very emotive issue.
 Claims have been made in the tabloid press that 60% of all paint sold in South Africa contains illegal levels of lead!
-The truth is a little different.
+This is not the truth!

 Colour paints which contain lead pigment compounds are used worldwide.
 Some countries published guidelines for “safe” limits of lead in paint.

 But, lead poisoning is real!
 Here are some facts about lead based paints.

 Lead has accumulative (chronic) toxicity and can accumulate in the body.

 Lead occurs naturally.
 Our bodies can deal with small amounts, simply excreting these.
 However, if the intake is excessive, over time the lead will accumulate in the body.